-3. Some supporting studies in the social sciences, of which a minimum of one course is compulsory; and
+3. supporting studies in the social sciences (a minimum of one such course is compulsory); and

-4. The special needs, interests and academic or vocational background of individual students when the balance of the five supporting subjects (or their equivalents in units) is selected, in consultation with the Head of School or his representative.
+4. the special needs, interests and academic or vocational background of individual students.

 For these reasons, no course patterns are prescribed.
 The patterns to be completed by students who are admitted with advanced standing will take into account the subjects credited.